atamis/wor-sheet/README.md

 names start with `attr`, `roll`, or `repeating_`.
 To make Roll20-less development easier, `full.html` includes Javascript which makes the same changes to the sheet.
-Additionally note that Roll20 converts all `id` selectors found in your stylesheets to class selectors, so this project is configured to do the same, although somewhat crudely.
+Additionally note that Roll20 converts all `id` selectors found in your stylesheets to class selectors.

 Note that, although a `r20` Javascript module has been supplied, it is currently a very thin wrapper over Roll20's provided functions.
 At this time, it provides